 Steps on How to Put Up Soundproofing Foam

-1. Measure and Cut the Soundproofing Foam
+1. Choose the Best Location for the Soundproofing Foam

 If you are using just one panel, make sure that you install it directly opposite of the speakers.
 This is an effective technique to deaden the sound.
 If you are working with a music studio, this technique will certainly help.